 Graduate Commencement Bulletin

-The commencement ceremony for May 2013 Graduate degree candidates will be Thursday, May 2, 2013 at 7 p.m. at the Winthrop Coliseum, 1162 Eden Terrace.
+The commencement ceremony for August and December 2013 Graduate degree candidates will be Thursday, December 12, 2013 at 7 p.m. at the Winthrop Coliseum, 1162 Eden Terrace.
 Tickets are not required.

 Commencement Participation Policy

 Degree candidates must have successfully completed all curriculum requirements in order to participate in the ceremony.
 There will be no exceptions.

 - Submitted graduation application to Records and Registration

 - Ordered cap and gown from The Bookstore

 - Ordered announcements from The Bookstore

 Degree candidates should park in the north parking lot of the coliseum.
 Public Safety officers will direct you to the nearest available space.
 Please enter the coliseum ONLY through the north tunnel.